cytoscape/cytoscape.js/documentation/md/core/init.md

 **`hideLabelsOnViewport`** : When set to `true`, the renderer does not render labels while the viewport is being manipulated.
 This makes panning, zooming, dragging, et cetera more responsive for large graphs.

 **`textureOnViewport`** : When set to `true`, the renderer uses a texture (if supported) during panning and zooming instead of drawing the elements, making large graphs more responsive.

+**`motionBlur`** : When set to `true`, the renderer will use a motion blur effect to make the transition between frames seem smoother.
+This can significantly increase the perceived performance for a large graphs.

 **`wheelSensitivity`** : Changes the scroll wheel sensitivity when zooming.
 This is a multiplicative modifier.
 So, a value between 0 and 1 reduces the sensitivity (zooms slower), and a value greater than 1 increases the sensitivity (zooms faster).